 They are generally used in conjunction with cultural and mechanical weed control practices.
 They are non-selective, meaning they have no ability to differentiate between weeds or basil.
 Organic herbicides also are most effective on post-emergent plants, those that are currently growing.
 This, unfortunately, means that your days of pulling weeds will probably never come to an end, but an organic herbicide may still be of assistance.

 Using Organic Herbicides

-Because most organic herbicides are nonselective, they are of little use on the lawn or in the garden but great for total eradication of an area.
+Because most organic herbicides are nonselective, they are of little use on the lawn or in the garden but great for the total eradication of an area.
 Commercial products like herbicidal soap contain fatty acids that kill weeds, vinegar or acetic acid, and essential oils (eugenol, clove oil, citrus oil).
 These can all be purchased online or at garden supply centers.

 The organic herbicide corn gluten meal (CGM) is a natural pre-emergence weed control used to eradicate broadleaf and grass weeds primarily in turf.
-To use CGM in the garden, spread 20 pounds per 1,000 feet of garden.
+To use CGM in the garden, spread 20 pounds (9 kg.) per 1,000 feet (305 m.) of garden space.
 Five days after you apply the corn gluten meal, water it in well if you haven’t had any precipitation.
 CGM is effective for 5-6 weeks thereafter.

 Monocerin is a byproduct of some fungi and kills weeds like Johnson grass.

 The question is, do any of these organic herbicides work?
 Since they are contact herbicides, they require completely covering the plant with spray.
 The organic components then remove the waxy plant cuticle or damage cell walls causing the weed to lose too much water and die.